 The most powerful gift we give to kids is our words, and a parental blessing is both holy and powerful.
 Each day take a moment to remind your kids who they are and speak over them good things they are becoming.
 Even if they aren’t true at the moment, I am convinced that if you tell a child she is brave it helps her to become so.

 My family loves the opportunity we have to encourage the children we sponsor in this way.
 These children who have been fed the lies that poverty has told them – that they are worthless, that they will never be more than their circumstances – get to hear the truth of who they really are in our letters.
+We want to instill courage and bravery in them.
 The power of the words we pen in those letters is greater than we could ever imagine!

 3. Become OK being embarrassed by them.

-What I am learning is that raising kids who have qualities that I want to see flourish into adulthood means being embarrassed by them occasionally.
+How to raise brave kids?
+What I am learning is that raising brave kids to have qualities of courage that I hope flourish into adulthood means being okay with being embarrassed by them occasionally.
 It means they won’t sit still at convenient times and they might have an opinion that is different than mine, and that is good.

 Because my job is to raise confident adults, not compliant children.

-See, that questioning 5-year-old is going to be an awesome lawyer someday and the kid who keeps getting sent to the principal’s office for fighting will someday fight for injustice.
-Our job as parents is to help them harness their powers for good and cheer them on as they use their voices.
+See, that questioning 5-year-old is going to be an awesome lawyer someday and the kid who keeps getting sent to the principal’s office for fighting will someday fight for injustice mustering all the courage and bravery in the world.
+Our job as parents is to teach them grit, to help them harness their powers for good and encourage them as they use their voices.

 4. Have family dinner together.